Web Color Accessibility: WCAG 2.2 Guide

 1. Never Use Color Alone

 Always pair color with another visual indicator.
-Use icons, patterns, underlines, or text labels to convey meaning beyond color.
+Use icons, patterns, underlines, or text labels so information is not conveyed only through color.

 Example: